meshudn/meme-generator-react-js-apps/README.md

 # About
-A simple meme generator application.
+A simple React js application.

 ## Tools
 1. React.js